-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your consistent and effective identification of essential standards.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your consistent and effective identification of essential standards.
 You will also complete a written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 Identfying essentials is not listing the state's core standards.
 Essentials

 are distinguished from "nice to knows" based on teacher's expertise in

 determining what it is students must learn.
 Essential standards are not

 all that a teacher teaches, instead they are the minimum a student must know or be able to do to be considered proficient.